 Sea salt and freshly ground pepper, to your taste

 Heat an oven to 180C.

-Heat a large frying pan and then add a generous splash of olive oil.
+Heat a large frying pan over a medium heat and add a generous splash of olive oil.
 Add the onion, turn down the heat and fry until soft.
 Add the chopped garlic and the spices.
 Stir for a minute until they are cooked through.

 Add the passata and leave to simmer for 10 minutes before adding the beans.
-Continue to simmer for five minutes.
+Continue to simmer for a further five minutes.

-Meanwhile, combine the breadcrumbs with the cheese and lemon zest.
-Set aside.
+Meanwhile, combine the breadcrumbs with the cheese and lemon zest and set aside.

-Take the bean mixture off the heat, add half the lemon juice (or all of it if that suits your taste buds) and a splash of water to loosen it slightly, stir through the parsley and season well.
-Transfer the beans to an oven proof dish, sprinkle the breadcrumb mix over the top, drizzle with olive oil and bake for 15-20 minutes until golden brown and bubbling around the edges.
+Take the bean mixture off the heat, add half the lemon juice (or all of it if you fancy it) and a splash of water to loosen the mixture slightly, stir through the parsley and season well.
+Transfer the beans to an oven proof dish, sprinkle over the breadcrumbs, drizzle with olive oil and bake for 15-20 minutes until golden brown and bubbling around the edges.